 Carbs in Non-Alcoholic Beers Comparison Table

 Here are some of the most popular non-alcoholic beers with their carbs compared to similar beer styles with alcohol.
+Links are to individual product reviews and tasting notes.

 |Non-Alcoholic Beer||Carbs||Calories in Comparable Beer with Alcohol|